ankraft/ACME-oneM2M-CSE-mkdocs/docs/help/FAQ.md

 ## Network

 1. **How can I access the CSE from remote/another computer on my network?**
    By default the CSE binds to the *localhost/loopback* interface, meaning it **will not** be able to receive requests from remote machines.
 To make it accessible from a remote machine you need to bind the CSE's http server or MQTT client to another network interface, or address.
-This can be done in the *[http]* and *[mqtt]* sections of the configuration file.
+This can be done in the *[coap]*, *[http]*, *[mqtt]* and *[websocket]* sections of the configuration file.
    Setting the listen interface to "0.0.0.0" binds the servers to all available interfaces.
    The reason for this default setting is security: making the CSE accessible from remote machines should be a conscious decision and not the default.